 Cabo San Lucas is a resort city on the southern tip of Mexico’s Baja California peninsula.
 It is one of the most popular travel destinations in the country and arguably rivals Cancun or Tulum as being the favorite destination of most travelers that visit the country.

 This is one of the best places to go whale-watching in Mexico in January.
-Every year between November and April, thousands of whales of different species (but mainly the grey humpback) migrate from the Arctic to mate and give birth in the warm waters of Baja California.
+Every year between November and April, thousands of whales of different species (but mainly the grey humpback whales) migrate from the Arctic to mate and give birth in the warm waters of Baja California.

 Sayulita in January

 Sayulita is a picturesque coastal pueblo magico in the western Mexican state of Nayarit.
-Its proximity to Puerto Vallarta makes it convenient to create a travel itinerary that focuses on exploring both Jalisco state and Nayarit.
+Its proximity to Puerto Vallarta makes it convenient to pair the two destinations together.
+(Tons of buses run frequently between the two beach towns)

 Sayulita is perhaps best known for being one of Mexico´s premier surf destinations.
 The wind conditions here are perfect for riding the waves and learning to surf.